targos/update-v8/README.md

 $ npm install -g update-v8
 ```

+Please note that this tool uses `async/await` syntax and therefore requires Node.js
+7.6.0 or higher.

 ## Usage

 This tool will maintain a clone of the V8 repository in `~/.update-v8/v8`